KissLog-net/KissLog.Documentation/source/on-premises/kisslog-frontend/configuration.rst

 Configuration
 =================================

-KissLog.Frontend configuration is achieved by updating the ``KissLog.Frontend\Configuration\KissLog.json``.
+KissLog.Frontend behavior can be customized by updating the ``Configuration\KissLog.json`` file.

 .. contents:: Configuration options
    :local: